-- Where possible the staff members will deal with the incidents immediately and record the incident on NIMBUS with MyConcern used for qualifying cases. - If teachers need support with dealing with incidents they can go to the faculty leader for that area of the school or the pastoral team.
+- Where possible the staff members will deal with the incidents immediately and record the incident on NIMBUS with MyConcern used for qualifying cases. - If teachers need support with dealing with incidents, they should seek this from the pastoral team and the SAL assigned to the student in the first instance.